CaseyScott/Gaming-hardware-Django-milestone/README.md

 All testing on the list of Browers below.
 - Google Chrome
 - Firefox
-- Internet Explorer & Edge
+- Internet Explorer & Edge (background color issues)
 - Opera

 ### Responsive-Design testing